DUNE-DAQ/docs/docs/packages/daq-release/development_workflow_gitflow.md

 #### During the testing period

 An initial candidate release will be built once the first round of tags are collected.
 That marks the start of the testing period.
 Any further changes made during the testing period should be agreed upon and significant - this is not a time for introducing minor new features, as we want to test as consistent a codebase as possible.

-1. Changes which do get made will be made to a `prep-release/dunedaq-v<X.Y.Z>` branch; if one doesn't exist, it should be created;
+Changes which do get made will be made to a prep release branch, as described earlier in this document.

-2. This branch should be based on the initial tag for the release;

-3. The fixes can be made to the `prep-release/dunedaq-v<X.Y.Z>` branch via pull requests with at lease one approval review.

 ### Phase 3 - Post Release Period

 This is marked by the deployment of the release to cvmfs.
 No changes will be made to the deployed release, but critical bug fixes can be invited into an associated patch release.
-Once invited, developers should create a patch branch like `patch/dunedaq-vX.Y.x`, where `X` and `Y` denotes the MAJOR, MINOR release number, and lower-case letter `x` represents the PATCH.
-The patch branch should be based on the final tag used by the deployed frozen release.
-When the code on the patch branch is ready, the package maintainer should make a version tag for the patch release off the patch branch.
+Changes which do get made will be made to a patch branch, as described earlier in this document.